mirzaazwad/Competitive-Programming/CategoryWisePersonalNotesTutorialsAndProblemsSolved/Data Structures/RangeQueries/SegmentTree/README.md

 ![Segment Tree Picture](https://github.com/mirzaazwad/Competitive-Programming/blob/main/CategoryWisePersonalNotesTutorialsAndProblemsSolved/Data%20Structures/RangeQueries/SegmentTree/TreeBuild.png)

 Observe that its basically the same as the array tree observed earlier but this time we only showed the segments or the ranges.
-For instance the 3rd node shows a range of 5 to 7.
+For instance the 3rd node shows the sum of range from 5 to 7.
+The numbering of the nodes is essential.
+The root node is 1 and the node to the left of 1 is:
+> 1*2=2

+And the node to the right is:

+> 1*2+1=3

+Which means that if root is say x, then the left node is 2x and the right node is 2x+1.
+Now first let's see how this structure is built.

 ## Initialize the segment tree